 Where is the Occurrence of the Golgi complex?

-Golgi Complex occurs in all living cells except the prokaryotic cells and R. B. Cs mature sperm and sieve tubes in plants.
-In plant cells, it is known as dictyosome (Gr. dictyes: net).
+The Golgi Complex occurs in all living cells except prokaryotic cells, R. B. Cs mature sperm, and sieve tubes in plants.
+In plant cells, it is called a dictyosome (Gr. dices: net).

 Cisternae –

 Cisternae form the central plate-like Part of the Golgi complex.
-It consists of stacks of tubular or flattened compartments about 20 angstroms wide and enclosed by unit membranes.
+They consist of stacks of tubular or flattened compartments about 20 angstroms wide, enclosed by unit membranes.

-Their number varies from 3-12.
-Cisternae are somewhat crescent and are arranged concentrically, with a convex surface towards the nuclear envelope or endoplasmic reticulum and a concave surface towards the plasma membrane.
+The number of sternae varies from 3 to 12.
+They are somewhat crescent and arranged concentrically, with a convex surface toward the nuclear envelope or endoplasmic reticulum and a concave surface toward the plasma membrane.

 Cisternae in a stack are arranged in a specific order.
 Those on the convex side are small.